 Federal laws affecting workplaces include statutes on income tax, employment insurance and the Canada Pension Plan.
 For more information about federal laws, call the Government of Canada information line at 1-800-622-6232.

 Most employees and employers in Ontario are covered by the ESA.
-However, the ESA does not apply to certain employees and the employers of such employees, including:
+However, the ESA does not apply to certain individuals and the persons or organizations they work for including:

 For a complete listing of other individuals not governed by the ESA, please check the ESA and its regulations.